Curriculum by Grade Level

 Each week First Grade students also participate in Specials classes—Art, Library, Music, Physical Education, Science, and Spanish—that further enrich the curriculum.

 The Second Grade curriculum solidifies academic concepts and organizational skills introduced in previous years.

 Mathematics in Second Grade continues to emphasize problem-solving and deep conceptual understanding.
-Through the Math in Focus curriculum, students extend their understanding of foundational concepts, including place value, addition and subtraction, geometric shapes, measurement, and data.
+Throughout the year, students extend their understanding of foundational concepts, including place value, addition and subtraction, geometric shapes, measurement, and data.
 They are also introduced to multiplication and division using concrete materials and real-world problems.
 Second Grade students develop more sophisticated models and equations to show their reasoning.
 Small group work and math games continue to encourage students to collaborate and consider new strategies.

 In Social Studies, Second Grade students are immersed in an engaging, year-long study of Native Americans, further developing the concept of comparing and contrasting cultures.
 Through literature and hands-on exploration, students learn about the different food, clothing, shelter, customs, and history of several tribes.
 While learning about Native American regions, children also learn the geography of the United States.
 The year culminates in a state research report, which students share with the Concord Hill community during State Hats Day, a beloved school tradition performed during a Friday Morning Meeting.

 Each week Second Grade students also participate in Specials classes—Art, Library, Music, Physical Education, Science, and Spanish—that further enrich the curriculum.

 In Third Grade, students have the opportunity to practice their leadership skills through regular responsibilities—including leading Friday Morning Meetings, mentoring their Kindergarten reading buddies, and helping to clean up our playground—which foster a sense of self-confidence and independence.